A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time

-Fourier analysis examines the approximation of functions through their decomposition as a sum or product of trigonometric functions, while Fourier synthesis focuses on the reconstruction of a signal from it's decomposed oscillatory components.
-These well studied processes have a large utility in time series analysis.
-By decomposing a time series into it's frequencies one could then interpolate missing time values by reconstructing the original signal.
+Fourier analysis examines the approximation of functions through their decomposition as a sum or product of trigonometric functions, while Fourier synthesis focuses on the reconstruction of a signal from its decomposed oscillatory components.
+These well-known processes have a large utility in time series analysis.
+By decomposing a time series into its frequencies one could then interpolate missing time values by reconstructing the original signal.
 Further applications include modeling seasonality and even prediction of a time series through extrapolation of an approximated signal.
-In the application of Fourier analysis for time series analysis, an important method is the discrete Fourier transform (DFT), which converts a series into it's frequency domain representation, and the inverse discrete Fourier transform (iDFT) which maps the frequency representation back to the time domain.
-The transforms can be expressed as either a summation of complex exponentials or of sines and cosines by Euler’s formula.
-In this section we explore existing works on Fourier networks that directly use iDFT in their operation or mimic it, then we describe our FNN approach for quantile forecasting.
+In the application of Fourier analysis for time series analysis, an important method is the discrete Fourier transform (DFT), which converts a series into its frequency domain representation, and the inverse discrete Fourier transform (iDFT) which maps the frequency representation back to the time domain.
+The transforms can be expressed as either a summation of complex exponentials or sines and cosines by Euler’s formula.
+In this section we explore existing works on Fourier networks that directly use iDFT in their operation or mimic it, then we describe our proposed FNN methodology for quantile forecasting.